Resentment Hurts You More Than Anyone Else

 By Rick Warren

-If you hang on to resentment, it always hurts you more than anyone else.
+If you hang on to resentment, it will always hurt you more than anyone else.
 Resentment is self-destructive and counterproductive.

 Resentment just makes no sense.